Types of internet security threats

 Internet security requires a combination of several products and technologies to properly safeguard data.
-It's important to consider several types of security solutions when taking proper measures to help keep your network secure.
-These solutions can include:
+It's important to consider several types of internet security strategies when taking proper measures to help keep your network secure.
+These tactics can include:

 - Browser selection: Each browser has its own security measures in place, but some can have serious flaws that allow hackers and cybercriminals to exploit and invade.
 Ensure that you're using a secure browser to reduce the risk of compromising your computer or network.